 Sicily is the largest island in Italy and in the whole Mediterranean.
 It is also one of Europe’s culturally richest regions.
 Gorgeous historical cities and towns dot the lush green landscape that extends between the mountains and the Mediterranean Sea.
 Phoenicians, Greeks, Romans, Vandals, Byzantines, Arabs, and several European Empires ruled Sicily.
 Everybody wanted to own this beautiful piece of land!
 Since outstanding architecture and archeological sites are everywhere, how do you choose where to go?
 If it’s your first time in the region, we recommend the following quick East Sicily itinerary.
-It includes the extravagant cities of Catania, Taormina, and Syracuse (Siracusa).
-This will give you a hint of what this gorgeous piece of land is all about.
+Unfortunately you’ll probably have to choose between Catania, Taormina or Syracuse (Siracusa).
+But don’t worry, each one is a fabulous destination!

 Catania, Taormina or Syracuse – How to Choose?